adueck/blog/content/blog/practical-uses-for-functional-programming-with-nlp/index.md

 ![applicative functor diagram](./applicative-diagram.png)

 At first I struggled to imagine why I would ever want to do this.
-Why would I want to put a *function* in the same container as the data??
+Why would I want to put a *function* in the same kind of container as the data??

 But here's the cool thing...
 Just like I could have a potential length options for my data, I could have potential length options for my function!
 So if I wanted to pass in a different function depending on the length of the data, I could do that!